-Latex: Also known as rubber or natural latex.
-Latex is a milky fluid derived from the rubber tree.
-It is used in a wide variety of consumer products, including rubber gloves, tubing, and rubber bands, for example.
+Latex: Also known as rubber or natural latex, this milky fluid comes from the rubber tree.
+It’s used in a number of everyday products, like rubber gloves and rubber bands.

-Latex allergy: An allergy that develops after some sensitizing contact with latex.
+: An allergy that shows up after you come into contact with latex.

-Mast cell: A type of white blood cell that is involved in an allergic reaction.
-These cells release chemicals such as histamine.
+Mast cell: A type of white blood cell that’s part of an allergic reaction.
+These cells release chemicals like histamine.

-Metered dose inhaler (MDI): Small aerosol canister in a plastic container that releases a burst of medication when pressed down from the top.
-Many asthma drugs are taken using a MDI.
+Metered dose inhaler (MDI): This small aerosol canister in a plastic container that releases a burst of medication when you press down from the top.
+Many asthma drugs are taken using an MDI.

-Mold: Parasitic, microscopic fungi that float in the air like pollen.
-Mold is a common trigger for allergies and can be found in damp areas, such as basements or bathrooms, as well as in grass, leaf piles, hay, mulch, or under mushrooms.
+Mold: This common allergy trigger is a parasitic, microscopic fungi that floats in the air like pollen.
+You can find it in damp areas, like basements or bathrooms, as well as in grass, leaf piles, hay, mulch, or under mushrooms.

-Myringotomy: Outpatient procedure in which small metal or plastic tubes are inserted through the eardrum to equalize pressure between the middle and outer ear.
+Myringotomy: An outpatient procedure in which your doctor inserts small metal or plastic tubes through your eardrum to equalize pressure between the middle and outer ear.

 Nasal sprays: Medication used to prevent or treat nasal symptoms.
-Available by prescription or over-the-counter in decongestant, antihistamine, corticosteroid, or salt-water solution form.
+Some are prescription-only, others you can get over-the-counter.
+They come in decongestant, antihistamine, corticosteroid, or salt-water solution form.
 A mast cell (see above) stabilizer form is also available.

 Otolaryngologist: A doctor who specializes in diagnosing and treating a variety of disorders of the ear, nose, and throat.

-Otoscope: A lighted instrument that lets the doctor see far down into the outer ear canal.
+Otoscope: This lighted tool lets the doctor see far down into your outer ear canal.

-Pneumatic otoscope: An instrument that blows a puff of air into the ear canal to test eardrum movement.
+Pneumatic otoscope: This tool blows a puff of air into your ear canal to test eardrum movement.